Dedicated support for affected families of alleged incidents in childcare centres across Melbourne.

 Portable Document Format (PDF) is a common file format.
 PDFs are often used as they keep all data for the fonts, formatting, colours, and graphics in the file.

-You can view, share, and print Adobe PDFs using free software available on the Adobe website.
+You can view, share, and print Adobe PDFs using free software available by visiting the Adobe website

 Victoria Police’s Bluespace wellbeing website may use PDFs because of the nature of our documents and our need to preserve them.
 We are always looking to improve the accessibility of the documents we create.